The Polynomial Set Associated with a Fixed Number of Matrix-Matrix Multiplications: Minimality of parameterization

 \subsection{Reduced evaluation schemes}

-In practice, the unreduced evaluation schemes are rarely useful to evaluate a given polynomial of a high degree $d$, due to a lack of degrees of freedom in $\pistar{m}$ for large $m$, in comparison to $\dim(\pideg{2^m})=d+1=2^m+1$.
-If the Hessenberg matrices $A$ and $B$ are reduced, we obtain output polynomials of lower degree, for example the pair
+In practice, unreduced evaluation schemes are rarely useful for evaluating a given polynomial of high degree $d$, because of the limited number of degrees of freedom in $\pistar{m}$ for large $m$, in comparison to $\dim(\pideg{2^m})=d+1=2^m+1$.
+If the Hessenberg matrices $A$ and $B$ are reduced, we obtain output polynomials of lower degree.
+For example the pair

-corresponds to $m=6$ multiplications, but results in a polynomial of degree $32$.
-With a single reduction, we mean that, in one row we set the last non-zero elements to zero in either $A$ or $B$.
+corresponds to $m=6$ multiplications but results in a polynomial of degree $32$.
+By a single reduction, we mean setting the last nonzero element in a row to zero in either $A$ or $B$.
 With $r$ reductions we mean the repeated application of a single reduction.
 Note that we can still normalize each row since the transformation theorems are also applicable to reduced systems.
-Hence, we lose a degree of freedom with every reduction, and due to Corollary~\ref{thm:dim_2m}, we expect the corresponding dimension to be
+Hence, we lose one degree of freedom with every reduction, and due to Corollary~\ref{thm:dim_2m}, we expect the corresponding dimension to be

-In the follow section we proceed by studying reduced evaluation schemes, that lead to specific polynomial degrees, and describe ways to compute $(A,B,c)$ for that reduction structure, for a polynomial given in a monomial basis.
+In the following section we proceed by studying reduced evaluation schemes.
+More precisely, we study reduced evaluation schemes that lead to specific polynomial degrees and describe ways to compute $(A,B,c)$ for that reduction structure for a polynomial given in a monomial basis.